thibault-carpentier/PlaceViewer/README.md

 Quick 2 days Project, this app integrate a sign-in/ sign/up feature and an inteface showing places on a map and on a list.
 Places can be filtered with a text search and by type or both.

-This project is based on a Parse.
+This project is based on Parse.

 Screenshots
 ------